andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

-## Find the Bounded Contexts ***** (AHL)

-Event Storming is good for this,
-But Conway's Law is also a good bet - sometimes: focus on actors and jobs-to-be-done rather than organisations.
-Everyone is doing things to a shared model all the way through a process.

----

 ## AS-IS <-> TO-BE vicious circle **** (GT)

 Obtain knowledge of the domain from the As-Is state.
 Model the To-Be state.
 Domain changes more slowly than the system that we are building.
 Beware the legacy systems - they don't exactly reflect the domain knowledge.

----

-## Context Map **** (AHL)

-(I used to think yiou found this via doing models) (Now I've seen Event Storming at scale I realise there are other ways)

----

-## (Strategic Patterns)

-Start to point out the Strategic Patterns (teams succeeding might already be doing this) This would have been the next step

----

-### End-to-End Flows ***** (AHL)

-Do Event Storming.
-It's in the ThoughtWorks Tech Radar
-It's great for the obvious reasons
-But you also get Business and Tech working together And _everyone_ is modelling

 ---